-Lower case and upper case letters are taught together.
+Lowercase and uppercase letters are taught together in Book 2.
 Children follow a consistent lesson pattern for learning the name of each letter, its sound, a key word, and how it is formed (through tracing activity).
 After children learn the first six letters (a, s, m, f, t, and n), they learn to blend them into words.
-A number of different activities walk them through this stage so that they can read sentences made of only words made from the letters they have learned along with some sight words.
+A number of different activities walk them through this stage so that they can read sentences using only words made from the letters they have learned, along with some sight words.

-Free printables that you might start using along with this book include gameboards, flashcards, card games, and traceable letter cards in the D’Nealian font (a slant print style).
+Free printables that you might start using along with Book 2 include gameboards, flashcards, card games, and traceable letter cards in the D’Nealian font (a slant-print style).
 Brookes says that children should learn to write as they learn to read, and she provides some tips on how to teach handwriting.